Micka33/coursestovacuum/docker/README.md

 ## Run it !

-The all process takes up to a day (easy).
+The whole process takes up to a day (easy).

 ### SHORT VERSION